DefangLabs/defang-github-action/README.md

 ### Projects in a Subdirectory

-If your compose file is in a different directory than your project root, you can specify the path to the project in the `cwd` input.
+If your Compose file is in a different directory than your project root, you can specify the path to the project in the `cwd` input.

 ```yaml
 jobs: